...

 © photo-ac.com

 The coral reefs closer to the shore are mostly fire coral.
 As you swim further offshore, the coral reefs get bigger and more dynamic.
-But before you swim too far from the shore, you might run into a sea turtle around 30 to 40 meters offshore as they live around Aka Beach!
+But before you swim too far from the shore, you might run into a sea turtle around 30 to 40 meters offshore.
+They live around Aka Beach!

 Tips:

 ☛ Sea turtles can usually be spotted near the embankment.
 If they aren’t there, check the area around the breakwater.
-Or you can snorkel around where the buoys are located as they are installed at points where sea turtles are often seen.
+Alternatively, you can snorkel around the buoys, which are typically installed at points where sea turtles are frequently spotted.

-☛ The best time to meet sea turtles is in the morning, which is their mealtime.
+☛ The best time to spot sea turtles is in the morning, as this is when they search for food.

 ☛ The best time for photography is around noon.